tamerWagih/zammad-customized/TEST_PLAN.md

 **Scenario B: Receiver from DIFFERENT group**

 **Steps:**
-1. Create ticket in Sales group
+1. Create ticket in Group A
-2. Share with Support group
+2. Share with Group B
-3. Have Support agent access it
+3. Have agent from Group B access it

 **Expected Results:**
 - [ ] Read access: ✅